Banknotes of Denmark, 1997 series: The 100 kroner note

-Issued on 22 November 1999 – updated on 27 November 2002 – out of print as of 4 May 2010.
+Danmarks Nationalbank issued the 100 kroner bank note (DKK100) on 22 November 1999 and updated it on 27 November 2002.
+It has been out of print since 4 May 2010.

-The Danish 100-kroner bill (DKK100) is a denomination of Danish currency.
-Danish composer Carl Nielsen is featured on the front side of the bill and a basilisk from Tømmerby Church is featured on the reverse.
-This version began circulation on 27 November 2002.
+Danish composer Carl Nielsen is featured on the front side of the bill.

-The face of the banknote has a portrait of the composer Carl Nielsen (9 June 1865 to 3 October 1931).
-Carl Nielsen was an orchestra leader, conductor, and music teacher, but above all a very versatile composer.
-He is known for writing operas such as Maskarade (1905–1906), and many symphonic works.

 The reverse of the 100-kroner banknote shows a basilisk from Tømmerby Church in Vester Hanherred in northern Denmark.
-(A basilisk is part snake, part dragon, and part rooster.
-Basilisk means "little king" and the figure is recognisable by its crown.)
 Around half of all Danish banknotes in circulation are 100-kroner banknotes, making it the principal banknote in the series.

 The 100-kroner bill is sometimes referred to as a hund (Danish for 'dog'), from a shortening of the word hundrede (a hundred).

 The 200 kroner note

-Issued on 10 March 1997 – updated on 9 April 2003 – out of print as of 19 October 2010.
+Danmarks Nationalbank issued the 200 kroner bank note (DKK200) on 10 March 1997 and updated it on 9 April 2003.
+It has been out of print since 19 October 2010.

-The Danish 200 kroner bill (DKK200) is a denomination of Danish currency.
 Danish actress Johanne Luise Heiberg is featured on the front side of the bill, while a lion from the apse of Viborg Cathedral is featured on the reverse side.
-The current version of this bill came into circulation on 9 April 2003.

-The face of the banknote has a portrait of Johanne Luise Heiberg (22 November 1812 to 21 December 1890).
-She was one of the greatest Danish actresses of the 19th century and took the Royal Theatre in Copenhagen by storm on countless occasions.
-Her autobiography Et liv genoplevet i erindringen (A Life Relived in Memory) is a major literary work from the Danish golden age.

-The motif on the reverse of the 200 kroner banknote is a lion from the apse of Viborg Cathedral.